 So what does cyclicality in active and passive management performance mean for you, the investor?
 We believe it demonstrates the importance of maintaining perspective (and sight of your investment goals) over time, and minimizing the undue influence of fickle market sentiment as you navigate changing market cycles.
 Instead of letting recent performance enchant you into chasing returns, you should instead consider current market conditions and what the future could hold.

-At the individual sector valuation level, the S&P 500 Index has a historical price/earnings ratio (the ratio of a stock’s price to its earnings per share) of 18.7.
-As of the publication of this piece, this ratio is close to the historical average.
-Figure 5 illustrates that although we’ve been in a bull market for about a decade, eight out of 11 sectors in the S&P 500 Index are trading at a discount to their 30-year historical average.
+At the individual sector valuation level, the S&P 500 Index has a 20-year average price/earnings ratio (the ratio of a stock’s price to its earnings per share) of 16.2.
+As of 12/31/20, the price/earnings ratio was 22.8.
+FIGURE 5 illustrates that 10 out of 11 sectors in the S&P 500 Index are trading at a premium relative to their 20-year historical average.
 Active managers have the flexibility to seek out opportunities in undervalued sectors, while passive investments are locked into the sector allocations determined by the index.

-While this bull has run for years, it hasn’t been immune to occasional corrections (as measured by a loss of 10% or greater) to help keep it healthy.
+While bull markets can last quite some time, they are not immune to occasional corrections (as measured by a loss of 10% or greater) to help keep it healthy.
 Like speed limits on highways, market corrections are a necessary evil in investing, but not one to be feared.
 They keep markets from becoming overinflated and prevent valuations from reaching heights that lead to damaging crashes.
 They can also provide opportunities for active management.

-Equity Valuations Have Generally Risen the Past Decade
+Equity Prices Have Generally Risen the Past Decade

 S&P 500 Sectors